jinput/jinput/README.txt

      -- "Peter Puck's" directx8 binding
 	(http://www.urebelscum.speedhost.com/download.html, file: dx8libs.zip
-	(Copy all of his *.a library files into the MingW "lib" directory) -- The DirectX9 SDK available at the microsoft directX site.
+	(Copy all of his *.a library files into the MingW "lib" directory) -- The DirectX 9 SDK available at the Microsoft DirectX site.
 	(http://www.microsoft.com/directx)
 	The Win32 plug-in build.xml file expects this to be installed in c:\dx9.
-You can install it elsewher but then you will have to modify the reference in that build.xml ant script.
+You can install it elsewhere but then you will have to modify the reference in that build.xml ant script.
  -- ANT 1.4.1 (available at apache.org)